skuthyar/Pigs-16S-metagenomic-analyses/README.md

 7. Annotation with EggNog, CARD, and VFDB
 8. Salmon gene quantification

 Outputs will be annotation files and quantification files.
-The .RMD file will allow for replication of statistical analyses and visualizations.
+The .Rmd file will allow for replication of statistical analyses and visualizations.
 The excel file, "dom_cat_metagenomic_metadata.xlsx," contains all the metadata associated with the samples.

 The SNP.R file along with the plink.vcf, PIG2.gds, and SNP_metadata.xlsx files can be used to replicate all SNP analyses.